 Lager Catches a Wave

-In 1960, 23-year-old British journalist Sally Vincent (1937-2013) offered a sharp portrayal of a new phenomenon in the British drinks industry: the young female drinker.
-A sample line: “The hand that rocks the cradle has a firm hold on the bottle”.
-Eye-catching.
+In 1960 23-year-old English journalist Sally Vincent (1937-2013) offered a lively portrayal of a new phenomenon in the British drinks industry: the young female drinker.
+Sample line: “The hand that rocks the cradle has a firm hold on the bottle”.
+Arresting.

-(In truth the alcohol level was similar to – if not often stronger than – bitter and mild ale.
-No matter, perception was everything in branding, then and now).
+(In truth the alcohol level was similar to, if not sometimes stronger than, bitter and mild ale but perception was everything in branding, then and now).

-All these drinks, except I think the sparkling perry,* have burgeoned since this period, not just among this social group, but all genders and classes almost everywhere.
-The young female drinker of ca. 1960 proved a trend-setter.
+All these drinks, except I think perry,* have burgeoned since Vincent wrote, almost everywhere too regardless of gender or walk of life.
+The young female drinker of ca. 1960 proved a bellwether.

-Vincent’s story, as I found it, was reprinted far from metropole, in the Iraq Times in Baghdad.
-This paper was read, one presumes from the content, by U.K. expatriates and other international types in the country then.
+Vincent’s article, as I found it, was reprinted in the Iraq Times in Baghdad, far from “metropole”.
+The paper was read, judging by its content, by British expatriates and other international types resident in Iraq then.

-Business and diplomatic postings, plus those in education and the church, represented the bulk of it.
-It was a period when British influence was still notable in the country.
+Business and diplomatic postings, and those in education, the church and HM Forces, represented the bulk.
+British influence was still notable in that period, a vestige of the colonial era.

-In the same period (Australian) Foster’s Crown lager is in the country.
-A “Muniche lager” in 1922 made an appearance.
-So did Scottish Tennent’s lager, repeatedly advertised in the Times of Mesopotamia that year along with the Tennent’s stout.
+In the same newspaper and period, Australia’s Foster Crown Lager was present, while a “Muniche lager” also made an appearance.
+Scottish Tennent’s lager was repeatedly advertised, 1920s again, in the Times of Mesopotamia along with the brewery’s stout.

-Lager is present from the early days of European presence, in other words, sharing billing with ales and stouts in the early ads we found (1920s).
-The pattern of press advertising in later decades suggests a decline of ale and stout in favour of lager, although hard data is elusive.
+In other words, lager is present from early days of the European presence, sharing billing with the ales and stouts typical of British tradition.
+Press advertising in later decades suggests ale and stout declined in popularity in favour of lager – certainly the pattern in most ex-and post-colonial settings – although hard data is elusive for Iraq.

 Post-World War II

-Jumping to post-WW II, in 1948 when The Iraq Brewery is just finding its legs, Pilsor Lager is advertised, a Belgian label from Lamot.
-Branded items on eBay suggest some attention was given to widespread promotion of the brand.
+In 1948 when the newly established The Iraq Brewery was just finding its legs, Pilsor Lager was advertised, a Belgian label of Lamot Brewery.
+Branded items on eBay suggest there was widespread promotion for the brand, which by our canvass included numerous international markets.

-A series of repeating ads in 1949 touted Thompson & Son’s bottled beers including its Dover Pale Ale.
-This Kent, U.K. brewery was absorbed by Charrington’s two years later.
+In the same same year Barclay Perkins of London vaunted its lager in The Iraq Times.
+In the same newspaper, a series of repeating ads in 1949 touted Thompson & Son’s bottled beers including Dover Pale Ale.
+This Kent, UK brewery was absorbed by Charrington’s only two years later, which likely foreclosed this source of supply for expats in Iraq.

-The lager trend was exemplified by Ferida beer, released by the Eastern Brewery on opening in Baghdad in 1956.
-Of the many Ferida ads in the Iraq Times, some full-page in size, this one offers particular interest due to the additional context disclosed.
+This lager trend took root locally as exemplified by Ferida beer, released by the Eastern Brewery on its opening in 1956, in Baghdad.
+Of the many Ferida ads in the Iraq Times, some full-page in size, this one has particular interest due to the additional context disclosed.

-The Embassy Gardens was apparently a club or dinner-dance venue.
-Operated by “old Gregor”, it advertised “ice-cold draft” Ferida in gardens overlooking the Tigris River.
+The Embassy Gardens mentioned was a club or dinner-dance venue, operated by “old Gregor”.
+It would be interesting to know more of this personage, but our researches have been fallow to date.
+Gregor promised “ice-cold draft” Ferida in gardens overlooking the Tigris River.

 The Eastern Brewery was the second brewery established in Iraq in modern times.
-The first as I discussed earlier was The Iraq Brewery.
-Its Diana Ale and Diana Stout, pictured in this 1951 ad, were produced from the late 1940s through the 1960s.
-The brewery however finally released a lager in 1962.
+The first, as I discussed earlier, was The Iraq Brewery.
+Its Diana Ale and Diana Stout, pictured in this 1951 ad, were produced from the late 1940s until the 1960s (The Iraq Times).

 Pattern of Imports, 1954-1959

-Still, in the 1950s tenacious Guinness invested in sizeable box ads in the Iraq Times, as an advert shows in 1954.
-The brand was the weighty Foreign Extra Stout.
-The market targeted here seemed manual workers.
+In the 1950s tenacious Guinness of Ireland invested in sizeable box adverts in the Iraq Times, as an example in1954 shows.
+The type sent was the weighty Foreign Extra Stout.
+The market envisaged by this ad was evidently manual workers and similar-class drinkers, vs. the managerial class which seemed more the target of lager ads.

-Allsopp’s lager, which found its way around a good part of the British colonial and post-colonial worlds, duly appeared in Iraq.
-See for 1954 this advert (“The best English lager is again on the market”).
+British Allsopp’s lager had found its way around a good part of the British colonial and post-colonial worlds, and duly appeared in Iraq.
+A 1954 advert attests to it (“The best English lager is again on the market”, The Iraq Times).
+Below is a period label, the snow-capped mountain suggests both a drink to be taken iced and something also associated with distant climes, where thirsty expats range.

 (Image source: Kings Own Royal Regiment Museum).

-In 1959 again St. Paul Girl appears (a Beck’s stablemate), one of many such notices in the period.
-1959 seems late for such importation as a 1958 study of Iraq, The reconstruction of Iraq, 1950-1957, states beer imports were then prohibited.
+In 1959 again St. Paul Girl appears, a Beck’s stablemate, one of many such ads in the period (The Iraq Times).
+Yet, 1959 seems rather late for German, or any foreign lager, as a.
+1958 study, The reconstruction of Iraq, 1950-1957, stated beer imports by then were prohibited.

-In this regard, the pattern seems similar to other places where Britain once exercised influence by virtue of colonial or other power projected.
-Australia, India, Sudan, and Mandate Palestine are all instances, as discussed earlier here.
+The overall pattern is similar to other places where Britain once projected power.
+Australia, India, Sudan, and Mandatory Palestine were all instances, as I discussed earlier here and in journal articles.

 Note re images: Images above were sourced as identified and linked in text.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 Used for educational and research purposes.
 All feedback welcomed.

-**See supporting data gathered by beer historian Ron Pattinson in his blog, here.
+**See data gathered by Ron Pattinson in his blog, here.